toddledev/toddle-os/README.md

 This repository holds different packages that are used internally by the toddle framework.
 The packages that are currently available are:

-- core 👈 holds core (shared) logic used by the other packages
+- [core](https://www.npmjs.com/package/@toddledev/core) 👈 holds core (shared) logic used by the other packages
-- ssr 👈 holds part of the server-side rendering logic
+- [ssr](https://www.npmjs.com/package/@toddledev/ssr) 👈 holds part of the server-side rendering logic
-- lib 👈 holds all builtin [formulas](https://toddle.dev/docs/formula-editor) and [actions](https://toddle.dev/docs/workflows) used by the runtime and during ssr
+- [lib](https://www.npmjs.com/package/@toddledev/std-lib) 👈 holds all builtin [formulas](https://toddle.dev/docs/formula-editor) and [actions](https://toddle.dev/docs/workflows) used by the runtime and during ssr
+- [search](https://www.npmjs.com/package/@toddledev/search) 👈 holds all issue rules and search functionality for traversing a toddle project.
+This powers the issue panel in the toddle editor in a web worker atm

 ## Requirements